jaketae/conformer/README.md

 The [Transformer](https://arxiv.org/abs/1706.03762) (Vaswani et al., 2017) has proven to be immensely successful in various domains, such as machine translation, [language modeling](https://arxiv.org/abs/1810.04805), and more recently, [computer vision](https://arxiv.org/abs/2010.11929).
 An important reason behind the success of the transformer architecture is self-attention, which allows the model to attend to the entire input sequence to generate rich feature representations.

-A more traditional model architecture, convolution neural networks have widely used in the vision domain.
-The sliding kernel structure encodes meaningful inductive biases such as translation invariance, making them suitable as local feature extractors.
+A more traditional model architecture, convolution neural networks have widely been used in the vision domain.
+The sliding kernel structure encodes meaningful inductive biases such as translational invariance, making them suitable as local feature extractors.

 The Conformer seeks to combine the best of both worlds: global features are extracted by the transformer, whereas local features are learned by the convolution module.
 The Conformer model has proven to be effective in [automatic speech recognition](https://paperswithcode.com/task/speech-recognition).